Mumbai Trans Harbour Link: Construction

 The MTHL is 21.8 km long, including 16.5 km sea bridge and 5.5 km of viaducts on land on either end of the bridge.
 It was constructed in three sections.
 Construction of the bridge required the use of 165,000 tonnes of reinforcement steel, 96,250 tonnes of structural steel, and 830,000 cubic metres of concrete.
 The bridge features the first use of orthotropic decks in India.
 The special steel decks enable the bridge to have longer spans than possible with regular girders.
-A total of 70 orthotropic decks were used on the bridge requiring about 96,250 tonnes of steel.
+A total of 70 orthotropic decks were used on the bridge, requiring about 96,250 tonnes of steel.
 The steel spans weigh up to 2,600 tonnes and make up 4.7 km of the bridge length, while the rest of the bridge is made up of 60 metre-long concrete spans weighing up to 130 tonnes each.
 This 4.7 km section sits at the highest point of the MTHL and includes a 180-metre-long steel span, which is the longest steel span in India.
 The shortest steel span on the MTHL is 110 meters long.
 The MMRDA chose to use steel spans in these sections to eliminate the need to construct pillars to support the bridge, which would hinder the movement of ships in the area.

-Only about 3% of the bridge structure was built on-site including the foundations and pouring cement over metal girders.
+Only about 3% of the bridge structure was built on-site, including the foundations and pouring cement over metal girders.
 The rest of the bridge was pre-fabricated and then transported to the construction site for installation.
 The parts for the orthotropic decks were manufactured in Japan, Myanmar, Taiwan, and Vietnam and shipped to Karanja Port in Uran for assembly.
 The decks were carried to the construction site by barge, and each deck required about 3 days to install in place.
-A programmed self-propelled transporter was utilized to load the deck onto the barge, and computer-controlled jacks were utilized to install them on the bridge within a precision band of 5 mm.
+A programmed self-propelled transporter was utilized to load the deck onto the barge, and computer-controlled jacks were utilized to install it on the bridge within a precision band of 5 mm.
 The barge used to transport the decks was specifically built for the MTHL project by Larsen & Toubro at its Kattupalli Shipyard.
-The concrete section of the bridge is made up over 12,000 concrete boxes that were pre-cast in a casting yard.
+The concrete section of the bridge is made up of over 12,000 concrete boxes that were pre-cast in a casting yard.
 The concrete segments were joined to form 60 metre-long spans, and the concrete spans were then installed on the bridge's pillars using a mobile gantry.
-The foundations for the MTHL are 47 metres at its deepest points, in order to support the weight of the bridge.
+The foundations for the MTHL are 47 metres at its deepest points, to support the weight of the bridge.
 An automated girder launching system was utilized to lay the bridge's foundation, marking the first time the system was used in India.
-The Reverse Circulation Drilling (RCD) construction technique was also utilized for the first time in India, in order to reduce disturbance to migratory birds.
+The Reverse Circulation Drilling (RCD) construction technique was also utilized for the first time in India, to reduce disturbance to migratory birds.